 AMS maps, British maps, and navigation charts are filed by map number; to find this number use the Army Map Service Index or GSGS Map Index in Holland and Terrell Reference, located on the top of the stack 5.
-Obtain a request card from the Reference Desk for each map you wish to view or check out.
-Fill out the card and have a librarian sign it.
-Take the card to Microforms and staff will retrieve the map.
+Note the number and request assistance in finding the map at the Reference Desk.
 The AMS Captured maps are not indexed.

 - U.S. Government Maps (SuDoc classification)

 This collection includes maps received through the federal depository library program and published by agencies such as the Census Bureau, National Park Service, Bureau of Land Management, and the Central Intelligence Agency.
 Maps published since 1976 can be searched in Griffin.
 To find pre-1976 maps search the print GPO Monthly Catalog (Holland Reference Docs GP 3.8) or ask for assistance at the Reference Desk.
 Then follow the procedure above to have the map retrieved in the Microforms Room.